 Welcome to Year 5!

 Welcome to Miss Lansley's Year 5 class!
-We are supported by Mrs Turner and Mrs Broadhead this year.
-On this page you will find useful information about our work and ways in which you can help your child at home.
-Check back often to see what we've been learning!
+We are supported by Mrs Calcutt, Miss Bruzgo and Miss Burkin this year.
+On this page you will find useful information about our work and routines, as well as ways in which you can help your child at home.
+Check back often and scroll down to see what we've been learning!

 Homework - Your child must complete one activity from their homework grid each week in their green homework book.
 Homework grids will change each half term.
 Homework should be handed in each week by Friday.
 Homework should not be handed in late.
 It is the children's responsibility to look after their homework books and not lose them.